elmtree-askmo/cloudcannon-app/content/learn/nursing/what-are-the-key-legal-aspects-of-medicines-management-that-nurses-must-be-aware-of.md

 url: /learn/nursing/questions/what-are-the-key-legal-aspects-of-medicines-management-that-nurses-must-be-aware-of
 score: -1.0
 related_article1:
-    id: 169762
+    id: 169761
+    title: >-
-    title: What are the requirements for proper medication storage, including temperature control and security measures?
+        What are the nursing responsibilities and legal obligations in medication administration?
     subject: Nursing
-    url: /learn/nursing/questions/what-are-the-requirements-for-proper-medication-storage-including-temperature-control-and-security-measures
+    url: /learn/nursing/questions/what-are-the-nursing-responsibilities-and-legal-obligations-in-medication-administration
 related_article2:
-    id: 169742
+    id: 169749
-    title: What are the key developmental stages in lifespan development, and how do they impact health?
+    title: >-
+        What are the differences between pharmacological and non-pharmacological pain management approaches?
     subject: Nursing
-    url: /learn/nursing/questions/what-are-the-key-developmental-stages-in-lifespan-development-and-how-do-they-impact-health
+    url: /learn/nursing/questions/what-are-the-differences-between-pharmacological-and-nonpharmacological-pain-management-approaches
 related_article3:
-    id: 169744
+    id: 169758
-    title: How do nutrition and hydration impact patient recovery?
+    title: >-
+        What are common causes of medication errors, and how can they be prevented?
     subject: Nursing
-    url: /learn/nursing/questions/how-do-nutrition-and-hydration-impact-patient-recovery
+    url: /learn/nursing/questions/what-are-common-causes-of-medication-errors-and-how-can-they-be-prevented
 related_article4:
-    id: 169763
+    id: 169741
-    title: What are patient group directions, and how are they applied in clinical practice?
+    title: >-
+        Why is patient consent crucial in healthcare, and what are the considerations for minors?
     subject: Nursing
-    url: /learn/nursing/questions/what-are-patient-group-directions-and-how-are-they-applied-in-clinical-practice
+    url: /learn/nursing/questions/why-is-patient-consent-crucial-in-healthcare-and-what-are-the-considerations-for-minors
 related_article5:
-    id: 169743
+    id: 169757
-    title: What are some age-specific health considerations that nurses should be aware of?
+    title: >-
+        What are the regulations and storage requirements for controlled drugs?
     subject: Nursing
-    url: /learn/nursing/questions/what-are-some-agespecific-health-considerations-that-nurses-should-be-aware-of
+    url: /learn/nursing/questions/what-are-the-regulations-and-storage-requirements-for-controlled-drugs
 ---

 &nbsp;